nickwilcox/nickwilcox.github.io/_drafts/arm_atomics.md

 running on x86_64
 all iterations passed
 ```
-If I run on an ARM CPU I get:
+If I run it on an ARM CPU with two cores I get:
 ```
 running on aarch64
 thread '<unnamed>' panicked at 'assertion failed: `(left == right)`